 <driver loop> :- … repeat, maybe_atom_gc, <do next iteration> … fail. <driver loop>.

 maybe_atom_gc :- statistics(atoms, [_,Inuse,_]), atom_gc_space_threshold(Space), ( Inuse > Space -> garbage_collect_atoms ; true ). % Atom GC if there are more than 100000 bytes of atoms: atom_gc_space_threshold(100000).

 More sophisticated approaches might use both atom number, atom space

 thresholds, or could adjust a threshold if atom garbage collection

-didn’t free an adequate number of atoms.
+did not free an adequate number of atoms.

 To be most effective, atom garbage collection should be called when as few as possible atoms are actually in use.
 In the above example, for instance, it makes the most sense to do atom garbage collection at the beginning of each iteration rather than at the end, as at the beginning of the iteration the previous failure may just have freed large amounts of atom-rich global and local stack.
-Similarly, it’s better to invoke atom garbage collection after abolishing or retracting a large database than to do so before.
+Similarly, it is better to invoke atom garbage collection after abolishing or retracting a large database than to do so before.
 See mpg-ref-garbage_collect_atoms.